 Video Screen (Video View)

-When the SMS is integrated with American Dynamics, Intevo Advanced, Intevo Compact, Exacq or Panasonic DVR/NVR, it shall be possible to view the video images of cameras associated with them.
+When the SMS is integrated with American Dynamics, INTEVO Advanced, INTEVO Compact, Exacq or Panasonic DVR/NVR, it shall be possible to view the video images of cameras associated with them.
 The SMS shall enable the creation of an unlimited number of video views, each one associated with up to 16 different cameras or graphics.
 It shall be possible for the operator to see at a minimum 48 cameras simultaneously using three video views per screen.
 It shall be possible for an operator to edit or modify an existing view or create a new one directly from this screen.
 For each video view it shall be possible to select sequential, mosaic pattern, or preset viewing modes.

 The SMS shall allow the operator to switch between pre-programmed video and a dynamic view.
 The Dynamic View shall allow the operator to select any camera and view it regardless without the need to create a new video view.
 The Dynamic view shall support up to 16 cameras at once.